How to Deal With The Problems of an Understaffed Restaurant

-This was covered in more depth in a previous blog about restaurant staffing shortage, but a brief overview is in order.
-Simply put, restaurant work is hard and demanding and workers who previously worked in restaurants have been finding other work that they feel offers better pay, hours, and environment.
+A previous blog about the restaurant staffing shortage covered this in more depth, but a brief overview is in order.
+Simply put, restaurant work is hard and demanding, and employees who previously worked in restaurants have been finding other work that they feel offers better pay, hours, and environment.

-The pandemic may have shut down many restaurants but, to give just one example, places like warehouses have been doing vigorous business in the last few years and have offered jobs to those former restaurant workers that they like better.
+The pandemic may have shut down many restaurants, but to give just one example, places like warehouses have been doing vigorous business in the last few years and have offered jobs to those former restaurant workers that they like better.
 Many restaurants have tried to entice workers back with mixed success.
-If you’ve personally had success in enticing an adequate number of workers to your restaurant, then good for you!
-Treat them right and they’ll help you treat your customers right and bring in more business.
-The subject of this blog post is how to adapt to a new reality of managing a perpetually understaffed restaurant.
+If you’ve personally succeeded in enticing an adequate number of workers to your restaurant, then that’s good for you!
+Treat them right, and they’ll help you treat your customers right and bring in more business.
+Whether you run a fast food restaurant or rely on wait staff, treating them well will prevent staff turnover and help you prevent a future labor shortage.
+The subject of this blog post is how to adapt to the new reality of managing a perpetually understaffed restaurant.

 Front of house